Marketcircle/AXElements/docs/Debugging.markdown

 should help give you much better hints at what went wrong when you have a problem.

+Custom exceptions have been created to help identify the point of failure that would have caused a more cryptic exception to have been raised instead.
+These cusotm exceptions also capture more metadata about the problem that occured which should give good hints as to what went wrong.

 ### Search Failures

-An {AX::Element::SearchFailure SearchFailure} will occur when you perform an implicit search that fails to find anything.
+An {AX::Element::SearchFailure `SearchFailure`} will occur when you perform an implicit search that fails to find anything.

-In cases where implicit searches are chained, when one of the searches fails you will get a `NoMethodError` about something having failed.
-Earlier on in AXElements development it was difficult to figure out where the point of failure was and this helped out quite a bit.
+In cases where implicit searches are chained, which happens frequently with deep UI hierarchies, if one of the searches were to fail then you would receive a `NoMethodError` about something having failed.
+Sometimes the failure would happen because the search returned `nil`, and of course `nil` would not respond to another search, though this problem was easy to identify if you are familiar with the AXElements source code; in other cases the failure would occur somewhere in the search {Accessibility::Qualifier qualifier} or in the {Accessibility::BFEnumerator enumerator}, and it was not always clear why.

 The other feature of a search failure is that the exception message will include an element back trace using {Accessibility.path}.
 This is